ZuckermanLab/tablemc-proteins/README.md

 # check/

-A set of scripts for testing amino acids.
+A set of scripts for testing the code on peptides containing all 20 amino acids.

 # tablemc-proteins.pdf